Lisa Klein, PT, IMT.C

 Joanne has uses a variety of manual therapy approaches including John Barnes Myofascial Release Approach, and Integrative Manual Therapy (IMT).
 She specializes in treating acute and chronic conditions involving fascial restrictions and women’s health/pelvic floor dysfunction.
 When she’s not in the clinic, Joanne enjoys rock climbing, cycling, scuba diving, swimming, yoga and hiking.

-Joanne practices in the DC office on Mondays, Wednesdays, and Fridays.
+Joanne practices in the DC office on Monday and Wednesday.

 Zoë Cooprider Randol, PT, DPT